chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/cylindrical-packed-bed/cylindrical-packed-bed.rst

 Both files mentioned below are located in the example's folder (``examples/unresolved-cfd-dem/cylindrical-packed-bed``).

-- Parameter file for CFD-DEM simulation of the packed bed: ``cylindrical-packed-bed/flow-in-bed.prm``
+- Parameter file for particle generation and packing: ``packing-particles.prm``
-- Parameter file for particle generation and packing: ``packing-in-cylinder.prm``
+- Parameter file for CFD-DEM simulation of the packed bed: ``flow-in-bed.prm``

 -----------------------